+Should Probiotics be Taken with Food?
 How to Get the Most Out of Taking Probiotics

-4 MIN
+3 MIN

+Should Probiotics be Taken with Food?
 How to Get the Most Out of Taking Probiotics

 If you’ve been taught to view bacteria as a bad thing, you’re only half right.
 There are both good and bad bacteria in your body.
-Good bacteria naturally exists in cultured or fermented food and may offer many digestive health benefits.
+Good bacteria naturally exist in cultured or fermented food and may offer many digestive health benefits.
 Good bacteria helps crowd out unwanted organisms to allow more good bacteria to be present in your gut microbiome.

 What are Probiotics?

-When to Take Probiotics
+Should Probiotics Be Taken With Food: When to Take Probiotics

 How to Take Probiotics